-You will lose all or a significant portion of the principal amount of the notes if the Ending Value is less than the Threshold Value.
+You will lose all or a significant portion of the principal amount of the notes if the Ending Value of the Worst Performing Market Measure is less than its Threshold Value.
 Even with any Contingent Coupon Payments (with Memory), the return on the notes could be negative.